gchq/stroom-docs/content/en/docs/HOWTOs/Install/InstallProcessingUserSetupHowTo.md

-# Stroom HOWTO - Processing User Setup
+---
+title: "Processing User setup"
+linkTitle: "Processing User"
+#weight:
+date: 2021-07-12
+#tags:
+description: >
   This HOWTO demonstrates how to set up various files and scripts that the Stroom processing user requires.
+---

 ## Assumptions
 - the user has reasonable RHEL/Centos System administration skills